Getttttttt/AI-DLPre-ComputerVision/README.md

 # AI-DLPre-ComputerVision
-The presentation materials for AI &amp; DL, including DEMOs
+The presentation materials for AI &amp; DL, including structure and DEMO.